What is Real User Monitoring (RUM)?

 The big difference between Synthetic (for example, Lighthouse) and RUM is the fact that you influence the environment of the synthetic tests.
 You exactly know what the specifications and conditions are of the server/client that is running the test.
 These things may consist of network speed, CPU, GPU, RAM, and geographic location.
 All those aspects may impact the synthetic test.

 In the case of RUM tests, the user environment is unknown.
 They could have a bad internet connection or a really old device with low specifications.
+This means you are performing end-user monitoring for your website experience.

 Some users even load your website (in the example hosted in Amsterdam) from a location on the other side of the world, let's say Sydney in Australia.
 When you don't use a CDN, the requests have to travel half of the world.
 This leads to (milli-)seconds of waiting time.